 The next morning, thousands of colorful boats were assembled there to honor the event and escort the idol to the temple.
 This procession is re-enacted before the Champakkulam Moolam Boat Race takes place.
 It kicks off with exotic water floats, boats decorated with colorful parasols, and performing artists.

 Nehru Trophy Snake Boat Race

 The Nehru Trophy snake boat race is undoubtedly the most exciting race of the year.
 This race is held in memory of India's late Prime Minister, Jawahar Lal Nehru.
 An impromptu snake boat race was held in 1952 when the Prime Minister visited Alleppey.
 Apparently he was so impressed with the welcome and the race, he donated a trophy.
 The race has continued on ever since.
 It's a commercial event and you'll need to buy tickets from the tickets stands on the way.
-They cost less than $1 for for standing room on makeshift bamboo decks, up to $25 for VIP access.
+They cost from 100 rupees for standing room on makeshift bamboo decks, up to 3,000 rupees for Gold VIP access.